Black-Qube-Analytica/odoo/README.md

 ## Step-by-step guide

-1; Create apps directory that will have two dirs inside - odoo and net
+1; Create apps directory that will have two directories inside - odoo and net

 ```bash
 mkdir -p apps/{odoo,net}